nnance/backbone-composer/README.md

 View Manager doesn't handle the loading of the template or make any assumptions on how the template is loaded.
 It does require that the template is defined as a function.
 It is recommend that you use a template system that is pre-compiled.

 #### Removing the div wrapper
-By default Backbone wraps all views with a <div> tag.
-This can cause confusing and create unexpected DOM elements.
-Backbone has methods for overcoming this however, this results in elements of the template being defined in the view code.
+By default Backbone wraps all views with a div tag.
+This can cause confusion and create unexpected DOM elements.
+Backbone's solution to this problem requires elements of the template being defined in the view code.
+In many situations this solution isn't desirable.

-If you set the attachToTemplate option to true on a view it will automatically attach the outer tag of the view to the top level tag of the template.
+This can be avoided by setting the attachToTemplate option to true on a view to automatically attach the outer tag of the view to the top level tag of the template.
 Keeping all the DOM definition in the template.
 For example:
 ```
 Backbone.View.extend({
   template: JST['templates/index.ejs'],